dallasbgray/CR-10-bootloader-and-firmware/README.md

 >Check which COM port the Uno and Melzi appear on by plugging them in.
 Windows 10 may need a driver if it doesn't show up in the COM ports in Device Manager.
 Download the driver I got [here from TH3D](https://support.th3dstudio.com/hc/downloads/drivers/ch340-drivers-th3d-uno-creality-v1-1-x-v4-2-x-board/), but you can also download the copy above (CH341SER.exe is the CH430 driver).
 Here is an [alternate CH340 driver download](https://sparks.gogo.co.nz/ch340.html).
 If the install fails, click 'uninstall' and then re-run the installer again it should succeed.
 Look up TH3D firmware to give it a shot, they seem to have some popularity due to ease of use and installation of their firmware.

-If this process fails you will have erased the firmware on the board and will not have a bootloader to load firmware over USB so you would have to burn a bootloader successfully in order to get firmware back on the board.
+If this process fails you will have erased the firmware on the board and will not have a bootloader to load firmware back onto the board again.
+You do need to burn a bootloader successfully in order to upload any firmware back on the board, but if your wiring is correct and the Arduino IDE Tools options are correct you should have no issues.

+## Burning the Bootloader

 #### To burn the bootloader plug in the Arduino Uno, go to Tools and select:
 1. Sanguino as the board
 2. Processor as the ATmega1248p (16MHz)
-3. Port as the Arduino Uno (NOT the Sanguino/Melzi)
+3. COM Port as the Arduino Uno (NOT the Melzi/Sanguino)
-- I know I know, it's a lot of names for the same board.
-Also, the ISP is an In System Programmer not your Internet Service Provider, so we're using the Uno in order to program the Melzi.
 4. Programmer as Arduino as ISP (very important to select "Arduino as ISP" and not "ArduinoISP" or the other alternatives)
 5. Select burn bootloader